China's trademark system baffles foreign firms

 "You can criticise them for being unethical, but it's not illegal," Wong said.

-Walters said a food company in Guangzhou demanded 1 million yuan (100,000 pounds) in return for the OSPOP trademark.
+Walters said a food company in Guangzhou demanded 1 million yuan in return for the OSPOP trademark.
 The 36-year-old, who is now based in Shanghai, declined the offer.

 "I'm an entrepreneur through and through, just struggling with limited resources.
 And taking on this market with its zillion IP questions is really challenging," he said.